We look at the average Power Consumption of Household Appliances. If you want to save energy or you are in an RV, here’s what you need to know

 You will generate your power from a portable generator or sometimes from deep-cycle batteries.
 So you need to know the power requirements of your appliances so you don’t overload your power source.

 Air conditioners: An air conditioner is one of the most power-hungry appliances when outdoors.
 And when you are in an RV in Arizona or New Mexico, it can turn into a huge oven.
 This makes good aircon essential.
 An RV air conditioner needs between 3,000 to 5,000 watts of power, depending on the BTU.
-This is dependent on the make and model of your RV, so be sure to check the specs in your owner’s manual.
+This depends on your RV’s make and model, so be sure to check the specs in your owner’s manual.

 TVs: A TV is another appliance that can use a decent amount of power, but not as much as you might think.
 An LED flat-screen TV needs 150 watts or more.
 This will depend on the size of the TV, which, in turn, usually depends on the size of your RV.